ontohub/ontohub/doc/productive_deployment.md

 #### Securing Elasticsearch

 Elasticsearch versions 1.3.0-1.3.7 and 1.4.0-1.4.2 have a vulnerability in the Groovy scripting engine.
 The vulnerability allows an attacker to construct Groovy scripts that escape the sandbox and execute shell commands as the user running the Elasticsearch Java VM [[1]](http://www.elastic.co/guide/en/elasticsearch/reference/1.4/modules-scripting.html).
-Also you should disabl dynamic scripting completely [[2]](http://www.vanimpe.eu/2014/07/09/elasticsearch-vulnerability-exploit/).
+Also you should disable dynamic scripting completely [[2]](http://www.vanimpe.eu/2014/07/09/elasticsearch-vulnerability-exploit/).
 ```yml
 script.groovy.sandbox.enabled: false
 script.disable_dynamic: true